 When your veterinary office closes, our office remains open with our Urgent Care staff and veterinarian in place until midnight.
 If your pet needs assistance, call our hospital at 928-342-0448.
 One of our Urgent Care team members will help assess your situation, give you a same night appointment time, and may suggest you come in immediately.
 Keep in mind that Urgent Care appointments are seen in order of urgency, not in order of arrival or when you called.
 Also, due to limited staff during these hours, Urgent Care is not for wellness exams, prescription refills, food sales or other daily business hour requests.

 We see emergencies and walk-ins throughout the day, for both new and established clients.
-We also provide emergency care after hours to both new and established clients.
-One of our four highly experienced doctors is on call every night, 365 days a year, to assist with your emergencies.
+We also provide emergency care after midnight, daily, to both new and established clients.
+One of our highly experienced doctors is on call every night, 365 days a year, to assist with your emergencies.

-What should I do if I have an emergency with my pet?
+What should I do if I have an after-hours emergency with my pet?

 Like people, pets seem to need medical attention at odd times, like in the middle of the night or on the weekends.
 If your pet is sick or injured day or night, we are here to help, 24 hours a day, 7 days a week, 365 days a year.

 Not every illness or injury is an emergency.
 Many medical situations are non-life threatening and can be handled during regular business hours.
 Conversely, some conditions require immediate medical attention.
 So how do you determine when your pet’s condition is severe enough to call the hospital for after hours emergency help?